trduc97/neural_medical_qa/README.md

 We will be examining a few approaches to enhance the result for the question-answering task
 Model 1: BERT-base
 Model 2: GPTv2
-Model 3: LinkBERT-base
+Model 3: ColBERT
-Model 4: BIOMED-BERT-base
+Model 4: LinkBERT-base
+Model 5: BIOMEDNLP-base
-Model 5: BioLinkBERT
+Model 6: BioLinkBERT

 With the 4 models, we use 2 datasets BioASQ and PubMedQA for the fine-tuning process for the task, and we will also be experimenting using a part of the PubMedQA-artificial dataset to improve the resulting model